Murders of Chaney, Goodman, and Schwerner

-The trio were shot and murdered by the Ku Klux Klan because Chaney was African-American and Goodman and Schwerner were both Jewish.

-Forty-one years after the murders took place, one perpetrator, Edgar Ray Killen, was charged by the state of Mississippi for his part in the crimes.
-In 2005 he was convicted of three counts of manslaughter and was given a 60-year sentence.
-On June 20, 2016, federal and state authorities officially closed the case, ending the possibility of further prosecution.
-Killen died in prison in January 2018.

 Background

 In the early 1960s, the state of Mississippi, as well as other local and state governments in the American South, defied federal direction regarding racial integration.
-Recent Supreme Court rulings had upset the Mississippi establishment, and White Mississippian society responded with open hostility.
-White supremacists used tactics such as bombings, murders, vandalism, and intimidation in order to discourage black Mississippians and their supporters from the Northern and Western states.
+Recent Supreme Court rulings had upset the Mississippi establishment, and white Mississippian society responded with open hostility.
+White supremacists used tactics such as bombings, murders, vandalism, and intimidation in order to discourage black Mississippians and their supporters from outside the state.
 In 1961, Freedom Riders, who challenged the segregation of interstate buses and related facilities, were attacked on their route.
 In September 1962, the University of Mississippi riots had occurred in order to prevent James Meredith from enrolling at the school.

 The White Knights of the Ku Klux Klan, a Ku Klux Klan splinter group based in Mississippi, was founded and led by Samuel Bowers of Laurel.
 As the summer of 1964 approached, white Mississippians prepared for what they perceived was an invasion from the north and west.
 College students had been recruited in order to aid local activists who were conducting grassroots community organizing, voter registration education and drives in the state.
 Media reports exaggerated the number of youths expected.
 One Council of Federated Organizations (COFO) representative is quoted as saying that nearly 30,000 individuals would visit Mississippi during the summer.
 Such reports had a "jarring impact" on white Mississippians and many responded by joining the White Knights.

 In 1890, Mississippi had passed a new constitution, supported by additional laws, which effectively excluded most black Mississippians from registering or voting.
 This status quo had long been enforced by economic boycotts and violence.
 The Congress of Racial Equality (CORE) wanted to address this problem by setting up Freedom Schools and starting voting registration drives in the state.
 Freedom schools were established in order to educate, encourage, and register the disenfranchised black citizens.
 CORE members James Chaney, from Mississippi, and Michael Schwerner, from New York City, intended to set up a Freedom School for black people in Neshoba County to try to prepare them to pass the comprehension and literacy tests required by the state.